Trump-basher Mark Sanford, who president called 'nothing but trouble,' ousted in key South Carolina primary

 By contrast, Trump said that Sanford "has been very unhelpful to me in my campaign to [Make America Great Again].
 He is MIA and nothing but trouble.
 He is better off in Argentina."

-Pro-Trump voters in Virginia also handed a big win Tuesday to Corey Stewart, the firebrand who has vowed to wage a "vicious" fight against incumbent Sen. Tim Kaine.
+Voters in Virginia also handed a big win Tuesday to pro-Trump Senate candidate Corey Stewart, the firebrand who has vowed to wage a "vicious" and "ruthless" fight against incumbent Sen. Tim Kaine.

+Stewart said he plans to campaign like Trump and appeal to blue collar voters.

 Chants of "lock her up" rang out at Stewart's victory speech Tuesday night.

-Parnell's win sets up a rematch with U.S. Rep. Ralph Norman.
-Parnell lost by just 3 percentage points in a special election last year.

-Elsewhere in South Carolina, a crowded field of Republicans competed for the race to succeed retiring South Carolina Representative Trey Gowdy, a highly visible critic of the FBI and Mueller probe who serves as the chairman of the House Oversight Committee.
-Lee Bright was leading the pack in early returns late Tuesday, setting him up for a potential spot in a runoff later this month.

-In Virginia, voters decided that state Sen. Jennifer Wexton will take on vulnerable Republican Rep. Barbara Comstock in November in the northern Virginia congressional district.
+Also in Virginia, voters decided that state Sen. Jennifer Wexton will take on vulnerable Republican Rep. Barbara Comstock in November in the northern Virginia congressional district.
 Wexton, who won a six-way primary, routed her well-funded competition in a race called early in the evening.

 Comstock fought off a challenge from Shak Hill, who attacked the two-term incumbent as insufficiently conservative and weak in her support of President Donald Trump.